Kilian36/studentEasy/README.md

 Furthemore, everyday, the student can set an alarm for the following day.
 The time will be decided by the App in according to the tomorrow's lecture schedule.
 Another action permitted is to connect with the virtual room instantanely, just with the press of a botton, if a lecture is going on.

+Contributors:
+Francesco Conoscenti
-I realized this App, for a University project, in collabpration with Kilian Tiziano Le Creurer.
+Kilian Tiziano Le Creurer